grauho/sdc/README.md

-This is a simple utility for converting a .safetensors file that contains types not handled by GGML, eg: 64-bit floats or 64-bit integers, into a file where those same values are converted and re-encoded to 32-bit floats.
+This is a simple utility for converting a .safetensors file that contains types not handled by GGML, eg: 64-bit floats or 64-bit integers, into a file where those same values are converted and re-encoded to a smaller float type.
+By default a 32-bit "full precision" floating point type is used but IEEE 16-bit "half precision" floats or 16-bit "Brain" floats may be used instead.

 This is a quick and dirty solution to the problem and shouldn't be relied upon for critical applications.